zkayns/zgames/README.md

 ### 2.5.4 (12.11.2025)
 * Continued TwitchTetris code cleanup
 * Fixed TwitchTetris misspellings
-* TwitchTetris TtyBlock class is now defined using the class keyword instead of a function
+* TwitchTetris TtyBlock class is now defined using a class declaration instead of a function
-* TwitchTetris ControlGroup class is now defined using the class keyword instead of a function
+* TwitchTetris ControlGroup class is now defined using a class declaration instead of a function
+### 2.5.5 (12.12.2025) - Seeecret Friday 10!
+* TwitchTetris TtyBlock.prototype.addLine function can now print multiple lines at once
+* TwitchTetris ScoreTracker class is now defined using a class declaration instead of a function
+* TwitchTetris RandomBag class is now defined using a class declaration instead of a function
+* Continued TwitchTetris code cleanup